digitalutsc/ableplayer/README.md

 1. Enable the core **Locale** module.
 2. Navigate to **admin/config/regional/language.**
 3. Click on **Add language**.
-Select the language that you want to add from the select box and click **Save** Repeat for each language that you want to support.
+Select the language that you want to add from the select box and click **Save**.
+4. Repeat for each language that you want to support.

 ##### Part 3: Set the language of transcript files